Why Dogs Circle Before They Lay Down?

 If your dog spins in small circles before settling into bed, you’re not alone in wondering why.
 It’s one of the most common sleep rituals in domestic dogs—and in most cases, it’s completely normal.

-This behavior is rooted in instinct, comfort, and survival patterns passed down from their ancestors.
+This behaviour is rooted in instinct, comfort, and survival patterns passed down from their ancestors.
 However, in certain situations, excessive circling can signal discomfort or health concerns.

 Let’s break it down clearly.